Information for ADM Faculty

 You can put forward your contact to the ADM Faculty Internship coordinator Jeffrey Hong @ jeffreyhong@ntu.edu.sg.
 If you wish to be kept in the correspondence loop and also mentor potential students on the internship, please indicate so.

-Q: I have been allocated to mentor students going on internship.
+Q: I have been allocated to be the faculty supervisor for students going on internship.
 What do I have to do?

-• Touch base with students so that they are aware you are the designated internship mentor
+- Contact your allocated students so that they are aware that you are the designated internship faculty supervisor.

 Q: I am not in Singapore during the summer period.
 How can I mentor the students?

 Supervising and mentorship is done via an online platform (InPlace).
-It can be done remotely from your workstation anywhere throughout the 10 weeks no matter where you may be!
-Care has been taken to ensure that the online platform supports both Mac + PC and across most versions of operating system.
+It can be done remotely from your workstation anywhere throughout the 10 weeks period.
+The online platform supports both Mac + PC and across most versions of operating systems.